 - Keep noise to a reasonable level - be considerate of your neighbors as you would in any Michigan Housing location.

-- Do not leave trash outside your apartment door.
+- Do not leave trash outside your door.
 Bring all trash to the dumpster in the parking lot.

 - A face covering must be worn anytime you leave the housing unit, including interior corridors/stairways.